-- supports pupils; - liaises with teachers; - maintains the school's SEND register and oversees the records on all pupils with SEND; - liaises with parents of children with SEND; - liaises with external agencies e.g. Educational Psychologist; - Administers correspondence and paperwork relating to SEND.
+- · supports pupils; - liaises with teachers; - maintains the school's SEND register and oversees the records on all pupils with SEND; - liaises with parents of children with SEND; - liaises with external agencies e.g. Educational Psychologist; - liaises with the Local Authority - Administers correspondence and paperwork relating to SEND.